What is personality profiling?

 Organisations are looking for exactly the same information about the people they employ.
 Vast sums of money are spent on development but very little of it is targeted uniquely to an individual’s greatest needs.
 By providing a profile that acts as a compass identifying how best to understand each individual, employers will be able to target more cost effectively and provide solutions that will help satisfy and retain their employees.

-But psychological profiling need not be limited to career applications – and with the PeopleMaps Personality Power Widget it isn’t!
+But psychological profiling need not be limited to career applications – and with the PeopleMaps Control Room it isn’t!
 Our library of personality content covers a full range of behaviour that is influenced by personality.
-From subjects like being cut up in traffic, to your approach to gardening – you can be sure we’ve got it covered.
+From subjects dealing with recruitment to management to development – you can be sure we’ve got it covered.